vivianschen/ASSDP/docs/index.md

     <source src="audio/mouselovesrice.mp3"></source>
 </audio>

-This is an example of how using onset beats to detect a chorus goes wrong - Halfway through the first verse, the melody repeats but the instrumental is replaced with the one found in the chorus.
+This is an example of how using onset beats to detect a chorus goes wrong.
+Halfway through the first verse, the melody repeats but the instrumental is replaced with the one found in the chorus.
 As a result, that part of the verse had the highest average beat onset, leading the program to label it as a chorus.
 Because the chorus had already been “detected”, the program was unable to identify the real chorus as the chorus, which is why it becomes mislabelled as a verse.

 <p>